-One of the key missions of the BUP has been the creation of courses from different academic disciplines with both theoretical and practical focuses.
-The BUP courses are unique in that they focus on sustainability in a Baltic Sea Region context.
+One of the key missions of The Baltic University Programme (BUP) is the creation of courses from different academic disciplines with both theoretical and practical focuses.
+The BUP courses are created as massive open online courses (MOOCs) that are unique in that they focus on sustainability in a Baltic Sea Region context.

-Currently, the BUP is updating the course material as a response to new research, relevance in examples, and the digital development.
-Focus is on developing course modules connected to the BUP Themes.
-They are designed and will be offered as massive open online courses (MOOCs).
+Currently, the BUP is updating course material as a response to new research, relevance in examples, and the digital development.
+Focus is on developing full course and course modules connected to the BUP themes.
+All courses are designed and will be offered as massive open online courses (MOOCs).
 This means that they are accessed independent of time and place, as full distance courses.
 Students and teachers are able to take the course whenever, as a self-paced learning course.
-So far there are 15 courses under development, all will be a part of the BUP Course Platform.
+There are multiple courses under development, all will be a part of the BUP Course Platform.

 Courses that are under development: